 - The wheelbarrow walk provides proprioceptive input and strengthens your child’s muscles.
-Grab their ankles and let them use their hands to get around.
+Grab their ankles and let them use their hands to move around.
 You can make the activity more fun by putting obstacles in their path.

 Occupational therapists say that when it comes to providing activities for sensory-seeking children, short but frequent multisensory activities are more effective than infrequent and lengthy ones.

-A therapist may be in order if you feel that your child’s sensory-seeking behavior is interfering with their home and school life.
+A therapist may be in order if you feel that your child’s sensory-seeking behavior is interfering with their home life and school life.
 A good therapist will be able to assess your child and propose a personalized sensory plan to help them find greater balance.

 You might also like: